The big publishers making digital an equal part of their strategy

 If publishers don’t have a clear vision for the future and don’t offer their audiences the ability to participate and explore different consumer experiences, they will fail to hold our attention.

-Some publishers are realising that in the digital age, the release of timely, quality content means greater relevance and the production of iterative and responsive content for a range of platforms attracts a wider audience.
+Some publishers are realising that in the digital age, the release of timely, quality content means greater relevance and the production of iterative and responsive content for a range of platforms attract a wider audience.

 Those who are managing to keep connected are doing so by turning their digital operations on their heads and capitalising on the advantages of convergent media.